KrutNA/is-a-cow-an-animal/README.md

   + A *rabbit* only eats carrots
   + A *human* eats carrots and **any** meat

+**IMPORTANT**:

-**IMPORTANT**: feeding a cow with something else than grass is a fatal error (same for feeding a human with grass...) when slaughtered:
+Feeding a cow with something else than grass is a fatal error (same for feeding a human with grass...) when slaughtered:

 A *cow* becomes *meat of cow*

 A *rabbit* becomes *meat of rabbit*

 A *human* becomes *meat of human*

 ### [Idea from here](http://rigaux.org/language-study/various/is-a-cow-an-animal/)